DEFI-COLaF/metadata/README.md

 # TEI scheme and metadata

 This repository houses the TEI scheme and documentation for the text portion of the COLaF project, led by [Inria](https://www.inria.fr/fr).
-It is managed by the [Almanach Team](https://almanach.inria.fr/index-en.html).
+It is managed by the [ALMAnaCH Team](https://almanach.inria.fr/index-en.html).

 Within this repository, you will find: